Petrobras will not meet all fuel demand in November; market fears shortages | Economy

 Petrobras confirmed that will not be able to fulfill all orders for fuel supply for November, which would have come above their production capacity, triggering an alert for distributors, who pointed to the risk of shortages in the country.

-In a statement the day before, the oil company stated that it had received an “atypical demand” for fuel supply orders for the next month, far above previous months and its production capacity, and that it would only be able to plan itself well in advance. them.
+In a statement, the oil company stated that it received an “atypical demand” for fuel supply orders for the next month, well above the previous months and its production capacity, and that it would only be able to plan to meet them with much advance.

 The confirmation comes after the Association of Fuel Distributors Brasilcom – which represents more than 40 regional fuel distributors – said last week that the oil company would have warned several associates about “a series of unilateral cuts in orders made for the supply of gasoline and oil diesel” for November.